Power consumption

 The device under test is set in configured state by using the tool for USB2.0 USB20CV and for USB3.0 USB30CV.
 In this state the configured current is measured in the above conditions.
 The configured current must remain below the value defined in the bMaxPower field of the descriptor and may never exceed the maximum allowed 500mA for a USB 2.0 device and 900mA for a USB 3.0 device.
 However there are devices that may consume more than the 500mA or 900mA when following the battery charging specifications.

-Active current
+Active current (U0)

 The device under test is operating correctly and during operation, the device current is measured using the above conditions.
 The active current must remain below the value defined in the bMaxPower field of the descriptor.
 Make sure that the current is measured in worst-case power consumption mode.
+For USB 3.0 Super speed this is U0 mode.

-Suspend current
+Suspend current (U3)

 After the device under test is correctly enumerated the host system is placed in Suspend S3 Mode.
 When the device supports remote wakeup, the remote wakeup feature must be enabled during measurement.
 The USB 2.0 spec allows a maximum suspend current of 2.5mA.
 In general the suspend current is the most difficult requirement to meet.
+For USB 3.0 Super Speed this state is called U3.

 Note that bus powered compound device (internal USB hub with embedded devices) may consume 2.5mA for the internal hub plus 2.5mA for each compounded device. (maximum 4 ports = 12.5mA)